gardener/gardener/docs/deployment/getting_started_locally_with_extensions.md

 There are templates with `.tmpl` suffixes for the files in the same folder.

-### Gardener cluster access
+### Seed cluster preparation
-The `kubeconfig` of your Gardener cluster you would like to use as seed should be placed at `./example/provider-extensions/seed/kubeconfig`.
+The `kubeconfig` of your Kubernetes cluster you would like to use as seed should be placed at `./example/provider-extensions/seed/kubeconfig`.
+Additionally, please maintain the configuration of your seed in `./example/provider-extensions/seed/seed-config.yaml`.
+You can use `seed-config.yaml.tmpl` in the same directory as a template.
+This file also includes explanations of the settings.

+Using a Gardener cluster as seed simplifies the process, because some configuration options can be taken from `shoot-info` and creating DNS entries and TLS certificates is automated.

+However, you can use different Kubernetes clusters for your seed too and configure these things manually.
+Please configure the options of `seed-config.yaml` upfront.
+For configuring DNS and TLS certificates, `make gardener-extensions-up` , which is explained later, will pause and tell you what to do.

 ### Cloud-profiles
 There are no demo cloud-profiles yet.
-Thus, please copy cloud-profiles from another landscape to `./example/provider-extensions/garden/cloud-profiles/profiles`.
+Thus, please copy cloud-profiles from another landscape to `./example/provider-extensions/garden/cloud-profiles/profiles` or create your own cloud-profiles based on the [gardener examples](../../example/30-cloudprofile.yaml).

 ## Setting up the KinD cluster